beri2002/maze_solver/README.md

     python main.py
     ```

+    - follow the instruction on the screen

 5. **Check the `solved` directory for the solved maze image:**

-    The solved maze image will be saved in the `solved` directory with the same name as the original file.
+    The solved maze image will be saved in the `solved` directory.